Caron

-The use of the caron differs according to the orthographic rules of a language.
+Its use differs according to the orthographic rules of a language.
 In most Slavic and other European languages it indicates present or historical palatalization (e → ě; [e] → [ʲe]), iotation, or postalveolar articulation (c → č; [ts] → [tʃ]).
 In Salishan languages, it often represents a uvular consonant (x → x̌; [x] → [χ]).
 When placed over vowel symbols, the caron can indicate a contour tone, for instance the falling and then rising tone in the Pinyin romanization of Mandarin Chinese.
 It is also used to decorate symbols in mathematics, where it is often pronounced /ˈtʃɛk/ ("check").